Jack Gibson | June 1, 2002

 Treatment of terrorism in commercial property policies will likely continue to evolve rapidly in the months to come.
 Many reinsurance treaties renew on July 1 and this may or may not be a watershed event in the evolution of the coverage.
 Of course, the most significant factors that will affect the availability of coverage in the future—additional terrorist attacks or the establishment of a "financial backstop" for the industry by the government—remain wild cards.

-The U.S. Congress seems to be once again moving toward providing the backstop the industry has requested, but there is still a long path ahead.
+The US Congress seems to be once again moving toward providing the backstop the industry has requested, but there is still a long path ahead.
 Regardless of whether these wild cards are dealt, it is unlikely that coverage for terrorism risks will ever again be a throw-in within the coverage of basic commercial property insurance policies.

-Note: See other terrorismarticles on IRMI.com.
+See other terrorism articles on IRMI.com.

 Opinions expressed in Expert Commentary articles are those of the author and are not necessarily held by the author's employer or IRMI.
 Expert Commentary articles and other IRMI Online content do not purport to provide legal, accounting, or other professional advice or opinion.
 If such advice is needed, consult with your attorney, accountant, or other qualified adviser.